tanthanhdev/tech-notes/README.md

 ## 📜 License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE.txt) file for details.

+## 📝 Changelog

+For a detailed list of all notable changes to this project, please see the [changelog](changelog.md) file.

 ## 🙌 Acknowledgements